When Jimmy Page Returned With the ‘Death Wish II’ Soundtrack

-Guitarist Jimmy Page would be the first to release new material, though not in the fleeting 1981 XYZ supergroup with Yes members Chris Squire and Alan White (which never released an album), but in a last-minute soundtrack composition for Death Wish II, which was released Feb.
+Guitarist Jimmy Page was the first to release new material – though not in the short-lived XYZ supergroup with Yes members Chris Squire and Alan White, which never released an album.
+Instead, it was a last-minute soundtrack composition for Death Wish II, issued on Feb.
 15, 1982.

-The genesis for the project came about when the movie's director, Michael Winner, who happened to be Page’s next-door neighbor, rang up the guitarist and pitched the idea to him.
+The genesis for the project came about when the movie's director – Michael Winner, who happened to be Page’s next-door neighbor – rang up the guitarist and pitched the idea.

-“I had a chance to go in the studio and do some really experimental stuff -- well, it was experimental to me,” Page told Chris Cornell in a 2015 interview.
+“I had a chance to go in the studio and do some really experimental stuff.
+Well, it was experimental to me,” Page told Chris Cornell in 2015.
 “It involved guitar synthesizer, and I was able to work with an orchestra and some very, very fine musicians.
 There was a drummer, Dave Mattacks, who played with Fairport Convention.
 The bass player, David Paton, was phenomenal; he was from the Bay City Rollers, just a fantastic bass player.
 It gave me a chance to really work to the visual thing – that’s why I did it.”

-Three tracks featured vocals, for which Page tapped English blues singer Chris Farlowe.
-Those songs -- “Who’s to Blame” and “Hypnotizing Ways (Oh Mamma)” -- bookend the album, respectively.
-Neither track is particularly memorable; “City Sirens,” with ex-Pretty Things singer Gordon Edwards at the mic, wasn't either, but the three of them give some insight as to where Page’s playing would head in a full-band setting, which surfaced three years later with the release of the Firm’s first album.
+Three tracks featured vocals, and Page tapped English blues singer Chris Farlowe for two of them: “Who’s to Blame” and “Hypnotizing Ways (Oh Mamma),” which bookend the album, respectively.
+Neither track is particularly memorable; “City Sirens,” with ex-Pretty Things singer Gordon Edwards at the mic, wasn't either, but the three of them give some insight as to where Page’s playing would head in a full-band setting.
+That eventually surfaced three years later with the release of the Firm’s first album.